AP source: Browns excuse Beckham for 2nd straight day

 “We probably know as much as you guys know from outside the building.
 But if he wants to come back and be part of the team, I’m sure we’d welcome him with open arms.”

-Cleveland could waive Beckham if it doesn’t see a reconciliation or bring him back, which seems like a long shot at this point.
+Cleveland could waive Beckham if it doesn’t see a reconciliation, which seems like a long shot at this point.

 Beckham turns 29 on Friday.
-The three-time Pro Bowler is making $15.75 million this season, and the Browns would have to pay him at least half of that if he was waived and not claimed by another team.
+He’s making $15.75 million this season, and the Browns would have to pay him more than half of that if he was waived and not claimed by another team.

-Beckham is under contract for two more seasons, but doesn’t have any guaranteed money.
+Beckham is under contract for two more seasons, but doesn’t have any guaranteed money on his contract after this year.

-Amid a major distraction, the Browns (4-4), who have fallen into last place in the AFC North, visit the Cincinnati Bengals (5-3) on Sunday.
+Amid a major distraction, the Browns (4-4), who have fallen into last place in the AFC North, visit the Cincinnati Bengals (5-3) on Sunday and can’t afford many more losses if they hope to make the playoffs.

-Browns coach Kevin Stefanski doesn’t speak to reporters on Thursday, when Beckham sometimes talks.
-While he isn’t around, his close friend and fellow wide receiver Jarvis Landry typically talks to reporters on Thursday.
+Browns coach Kevin Stefanski doesn’t speak to reporters on Thursday, but his coordinators were all available and said he’s handling the circumstances with aplomb.

+“Kevin has done a nice job as a leader of the coaching staff and of our football team,” said special teams coordinator Mike Priefer.
+“The guys in the locker room, we have a bunch of professional football players who really know what their job is and what the task at hand for the Cleveland Browns this week against the Cincinnati Bengals, a very, very good football team on the road.

+One of Beckham’s closest friends, Browns wide receiver Jarvis Landry, normally speaks with reporters on Thursday but did not hold a session.

-Beckham’s drama-filled tenure in Cleveland has probably come to an end after a disruptive few days.
+Beckham’s stormy tenure in Cleveland appears to be coming to an end after a disruptive few days.

-On Tuesday, Beckham’s father shared a social media post highlighting plays in which his son was open and quarterback Baker Mayfield didn’t throw him the ball.
+On Tuesday, Odell Beckham Sr. shared an 11-minute video highlighting plays in which his son was open and Mayfield either missed him or ignored him completely.

-The Browns told Beckham not to report to practice and afterward Mayfield said he has not heard from his teammate.
-Mayfield said he was caught off guard by the video, which was released hours before the NFL trade deadline.
+The Browns told Beckham not to report to practice Wednesday and afterward Mayfield said he had not spoken to his teammate.
+Mayfield said he was caught off guard by the personal attack, which came a few hours before the NFL trade deadline.

 “I’ve had conversations with his dad before, man to man, face to face,” Mayfield said.
 “I was pretty surprised by the video and the intentions and the feelings behind it.
 I’d be lying if I said otherwise.
 But hurt?
 Nah, I’m good.
 I’ll be all right.”